 David Lean: Lawrence of Arabia 1962

 Joshua Klein has this to say about Lawrence of Arabia: “One of the greatest epics of all time, Lawrence of Arabia epitomises all that motion pictures can be.
 Ambitious in every sense of the word, David Lean’s Oscar-winning masterpiece, loosely based on the life of the eccentric officer T.E.
-Lawrence and his capaign against the Turks in World War 1, makes most movies pale in comparison. and has served as an inspiration for countless film-makers, most notably technical masters like George Lucas and Steven Speilberg.”
+Lawrence and his campaign against the Turks in World War 1, makes most movies pale in comparison. and has served as an inspiration for countless film-makers, most notably technical masters like George Lucas and Steven Speilberg.”
 (Joshua Klein in 1001 Movies You Must See Before You Die 2002)

 For me this vies closely with Doctor Zhivago (1965) as Lean’s best work – Freddie Young’s cinematography is absolutely top-notch in both films, as is Maurice Jarre’s composition, and Robert Bolt’s screenplay-writing.
-But its the cinemascope projection and instant immersion in this film that permeates my memory of seeing it in 1960 – the wonderful location-scouting, the cinematography, the beauty and faux-aristocratic eccentricity of Peter O’Toole, the vision of how a colonial army interfaces with Arab tribal politics and the personal honour of the singular men involved (Alec Guiness plays Prince Feisal, Jack Hawkins General Allenby) and the long panoramic shots of the wavering-light and shimmering illusions of the Negev desert!
+But its the cinemascope projection and instant immersion in this film that permeates my memory of seeing it in 1960 – the wonderful location-scouting, the cinematography, the beauty and faux-aristocratic eccentricity of Peter O’Toole (playing Lawrence), the vision of how a colonial army interfaces with Arab tribal politics and the personal honour of the singular men involved (Alec Guiness plays Prince Feisal, Jack Hawkins General Allenby) and the long panoramic shots of the wavering-light and shimmering illusions of the Negev desert!

 Bell Labs: Telstar 1962